NREL/resstock/measures/ResStockArguments/README.md

 **Battery: Round Trip Efficiency**

 The round trip efficiency of the lithium ion battery.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries'>HPXML Batteries</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries'>HPXML Batteries</a>) is used.

 - **Name:** ``battery_round_trip_efficiency``
 - **Type:** ``String``